gizatechxyz/Giza-Hub/awesome-giza-agents/uni-v3-lp-agent/README.md

 # 2. Setting up Your Development Environment

 - Python 3.11 or later must be installed on your machine
-- Giza CLI must be installed on your machine.
-You can install it by running `pip install giza-cli`
-- Actions-SDK should be installed with the extra agents.
-You can install it by running `pip install giza-actions[agents]`
+- giza-sdk should be installed to use giza cli and giza agents.
+You can install it by running `pip install giza-sdk`
 - You must have an active Giza account.
 If you don't have one, you can create one [here](https://cli.gizatech.xyz/examples/basic).
 - Depending on the framework you want to use to develop a volatility prediction model, you might need to install some external libraries.
 In this example, we are using torch, scikit-learn, and pandas.
 You can install them by running `pip install -U scikit-learn torch pandas`
 - You will also need a funded EOA ethereum address linked to an ape account.
 You can follow the [creating an account](https://app.gitbook.com/o/hEO6HqxrZikLvldqIQyx/s/BIIhWoU8ONL3YQxF4ZIU/tutorials/create-an-ai-agent-to-mint-a-mnist-nft#creating-an-account) and [funding the account](https://app.gitbook.com/o/hEO6HqxrZikLvldqIQyx/s/BIIhWoU8ONL3YQxF4ZIU/tutorials/create-an-ai-agent-to-mint-a-mnist-nft#funding-the-account) parts of our MNIST tutorial to complete these steps.